Enter your email address to request the brochure. We’ll email it to you within 24 hours — usually much sooner.

 05 How does the APC handle high-mix, low-volume (HMLV) production?

 The APC is ideal for HMLV.
 While the machine is working on one job (Part A), an operator can be safely setting up a completely different job (Part B) on the external loading station.
-This 'setup-while-running' capability eliminates setup downtime, making it highly efficient to switch between different parts without stopping the spindle.
+This 'setup-while-running' approach takes most setup time off the spindle, so you can switch parts without stopping the cut.

 06 What is the installation and integration process like?